-- 1. Disconnect refrigerator from power supply.

-- 2. Push in sides of light shield until they snap free.

-- 3. Replace with a 40-watt appliance bulb.
+- 1. Disconnect refrigerator from power supply. - Reach behind the Control Panel to remove bulb. - 3.
+Replace with a 40-watt appliance bulb. - Reconnect refrigerator to power supply.

-- 4. Snap light shield into place.

-- 5. Reconnect refrigerator to power supply.

 NOTE: Not all commercial appliance bulbs will fit your refrigerator.
 Be sure to replace a bulb with one of the same size and shape.